Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

 \subsection{Practical Implementation of Sequence Selection}

-The sequence selection technique described above serves as a nonlinear equivalent of the MB distribution, allowing to establish the potential and limitations of nonlinear probabilistic shaping.
+The sequence selection technique described above serves as a nonlinear equivalent of the MB distribution, allowing to establish the potential and limitations of probabilistic shaping for nonlinear channels.
 Achieving the AIR calculated with sequence selection requires a practical coded modulation scheme to map information bits on sequence of symbols that have the same statistical properties as those generated by the biased source in Fig.~\ref{fig:seqsel}---exactly as the PAS scheme maps information bits on (approximately) i.i.d.
 MB-distributed symbols \cite{bocherer2015bandwidth}.
 A general scheme for a practical implementation of sequence selection is sketched in Fig.\,\ref{fig:pract_seq_sel}.
 A sequence of information bits $\mathbf{b}$ is mapped to $N_{t}$ different test sequences of symbols through $N_{t}$ different mapping rules.
 The $N_{t}$ sequences are then compared according to a desired metric, and the \emph{best} sequence $\mathbf{x}$ is selected for transmission.
+A similar approach was previously proposed to reduce the peak-to-average power ratio of orthogonal frequency division multiplexing signals \cite{jayalath2000reducing}.
 The overall mapping strategy should (i) be invertible, to allow decoding, and (ii) produce \emph{sufficiently} different sequences, emulating the generation of $N_{t}$ independent sequences.
 The main difference between ideal sequence selection in Sec.\,\ref{subsec:Sequence-selection} and its practical implementation is that the first selects sequences with rate $\eta$ according to a certain threshold $\gamma_{\lambda}$ while the latter selects one sequence out of $N_{t}$, without any constraints on its metric---and, therefore, without control over its quality.